kdheepak/blog/content/37-advent-of-code-2020.md

 1
 ```

-You can also pass in an anonymous function as the first argument by using the thin arrow `->`:
+Alternatively, you can pass in an anonymous function as the first argument by using the thin arrow `->`:

 ```julia
 julia> count(letter -> letter == "a", ["a", "b", "c"])